kima-finance/kima-transaction-api/README.md

 # Kima Transaction API

-A wrapper around Kima's API, enabling sending and monitoring transactions
+A wrapper around Kima's API, enabling sending and monitoring transactions.
+This is for beta version

 ## Install